EcoConvert/Ecoconvert-raspi/readme.md

    SECRET_KEY="JUST YOUR SECRET KEY FOR THE QR GENERATION" SERIAL_PORT = "Just where your arduino is plugged in"
 3. If you have questions reach out to me
 4. The main file is contains high number of comments.
-Most of it are for me, for the future me if I forgot what I am doing, -Naypes
+Most of it are for me, for the future me if I forgot what I am doing, -Naypes\
+5. ignore all other python files on the main directory, the main.py is what will be going inside the deployment branch later.
+6. I provide an arduino_codes folder, but if you want to create separate folder for arduino codes, its fine too.